Guidelines - Innovation and Learning Network

 Applicants will be notified of the outcome by the end of December.
 The ILN will kick-off in January.

 In order to measure the collective impact of UP Organizations and to continue to improve the program through participant feedback, a final report will be required at the end of the first 12 months after designation and yearly thereafter.
-The final report will entail a 1 to 2 page self-evaluation, results to an all staff internal survey, a short narrative, and the results of a 5 question survey, provided by the MCC, to be completed by visitors to the organization.
+The final report will entail a 1 to 2 page self-evaluation, results to an all staff internal survey, a short narrative, and the results of a 5 question survey, provided by the Mass Cultural Council, to be completed by visitors to the organization.
 The final report will be due in December.

 Failure to Meet Requirements